About

 About this blog

 This blog started out as a food blog about learning to cook from scratch in Japan (2011-14); after I moved back to the U.S., I shifted the focus to being a queer food blog (2015- now).
-I post recipes here, as well as social commentary on the intersections of food, gender, and sexuality.
-Some of my favorite posts here are

 Buy Me a Coffee at ko-fi.com

-Support me on Patreon!
+Support me on Patreon

-Buy my zines!
+Buy my zines

-11 Comments Add yours
+11 Comments

 1. genkiduck says: